eclipse-ibeji/ibeji/README.md

 ## <a name="running-the-demo">Running the Demo</a>

 There are currently two demos: one that demonstrates the use of a property and one that demonstrates the use of a command.
 The following instructions are for the demo for the use of a property.
-These instructions can easily be adjusted for the demonstration for the use of a command.

 Steps: